Histoplasmosis: Prevention

-Testing or decontaminating most sites that may be contaminated with H. capsulatum is impractical, but the sources below list environments where histoplasmosis is common, and precautions to reduce a person's risk of exposure, in the three parts of the world where the disease is prevalent.
+Testing or decontaminating most sites possibly contaminated with H. capsulatum is impractical, but the sources below list environments where histoplasmosis is common, and precautions to reduce a person's risk of exposure, in the three parts of the world where the disease is prevalent.
 Precautions common to all geographical locations would be to avoid accumulations of bird or bat droppings.